Best Instagram spots in Istanbul, Turkey

 03. Ortaköy Mosque

-Ortaköy Mosque is situated at the waterside of the Ortaköy pier square and is one of the most popular locations on the Bosphorus for people to gather and simply hang around and talk.
+Ortaköy Mosque is situated at the waterside of the Ortaköy pier square and is one of the most popular places on the Bosphorus shore for people to gather and simply hang around and talk.
 Having the Bosphorus Bridge behind, it offers a beautiful view as well as a lovely photo opportunity.
 But do come here early in the morning if you want to have the place for yourself, as it can get pretty crowded during the day.

 How to get here: The mosque is easily accessible by bus (Ortaköy stop is very close) or you can take an Uber/Taxi.
 While there’s no fee to enter, they do accept donations.
 Also be aware that during prayer time, visits are not permitted.